Qi Gong Classes in Falmouth

 Drop-in Monday classes

-Every Monday, 10 am, at Boscawen Fields in Falmouth.
-The field is a few minutes walk from Gylly beach up the coast path towards Swanpool.
+Every Monday, 11.30 am, at the Yoga Hut in Falmouth.
 The classes are run on a drop-in basis and are suitable for any level of experience and physical ability.
-The cost is £7 per class.
+The cost is £10 per class.

 Class series on Tuesday evenings